About ExpressRoute virtual network gateways

 • ErGw3AZ

 The new gateway SKUs also support other deployment options to best match your needs.
-When creating a virtual network gateway using the new gateway SKUs, you can deploy the gateway in a specific zone.
-This type of gateway is referred to as a zonal gateway.
-When you deploy a zonal gateway, all the instances of the gateway are deployed in the same Availability Zone.
+When you create a virtual network gateway by using the new gateway SKUs, you can deploy the gateway in a specific zone.
+This type of gateway is called a zonal gateway.
+When you deploy a zonal gateway, all the instances of the gateway are deployed in the same availability zone.

 To learn about migrating an ExpressRoute gateway, see Gateway migration.

-VNet to VNet and VNet to Virtual WAN connectivity
+Connectivity from VNet to VNet and from VNet to virtual WAN

 Connectivity to private endpoints